RoshanPrakash18/TMDB_BOX_OFFICE_EDA/README.md

 ## 🛠️ Data Preparation

-We load the dataset from the provided CSV files and perform necessary data preprocessing steps.
+We load the dataset by downloading the train.csv and test.csv from [Kaggle](https://www.kaggle.com/competitions/tmdb-box-office-prediction).
 Additionally, we add log-transformed columns to handle skewness in the target variable.

 ## 🔍 Exploratory Data Analysis